In tech, headlines worship funding.

 Zooming into the top ten companies today, we see they’re not performing equally strongly in all four categories.
 Typically, companies grow from funding buzz to web searches and ultimately achieve brand recognition through keyword searches and market dominance via acquisitions.
 Here’s how the top ten right now stack up in each area:

-#4 xAI ranks #3 in funding, netting $22,412,372,021 including $5 billion just 30 days ago.
-That makes up for lackluster performance in other categories: xAI has made 2 total acquisitions, and with 25,608,408 monthly website visits, OpenAI sees 44X the number of monthly visitors, with over 20X the keyword volume.
-That may not impress, but it’s not too shabby for the only organization in the top ten with fewer than 500 employees (xAI reports a team of just 11-50).
+#4 Anthropic ranks #4 in funding, netting $33,740,377,627 including $13 billion just 29 days ago.
+That makes up for lackluster performance in other categories: Anthropic is the new kid on the block, ranking 568th in acquisitions with made 1 total acquisition.
+With 13,384,337 monthly website visits, it trails to first-to-market OpenAI , which sees sees 83X the number of monthly visitors, with over 16X the keyword volume.
+That may not impress, but it’s not too shabby for an up-and-coming team with fewer than half the number of employees of their top competitor.

 #5 Uber breaks the top ten because of solid cross-category rankings, with especially strong performances in funding and keyword volume.
-Its total funding of ~$33.5 billion has helped fund more than 6 million monthly keyword volume in spite of users primarily looking for Uber on its app.
+Its total funding of $35,762,450,000 has helped fund more than 6 million monthly keyword volume in spite of users primarily looking for Uber on its app.
 Today, “I’m going to Uber” has become a branded generic term for catching a ride, and brand recognition continues to buoy the organization’s valuation.

-#6 Scale AI isn’t a large language model itself, but it supplies the tools that power them.
+#9 Scale AI isn’t a large language model itself, but it supplies the tools that power them.
 Perhaps that’s why its clients, like OpenAI and Meta, are also in the top ten.
 But though Scale AI has been a unicorn (with a $1 billion valuation) since 2019, it hasn’t surged ahead in acquisitions or website rank.

 Where are the Top Tech Companies Located?

-Regardless of what part of the puzzle they contribute, top-performing tech companies are likely to be headquartered in California, and specifically in the Bay Area, with San Francisco and Silicon Valley nurturing 8 of the top 10 companies.
+Regardless of what part of the puzzle they contribute, top-performing tech companies are likely to be headquartered in California, and specifically in the Bay Area, with San Francisco and Silicon Valley nurturing 7 of the top 10 companies.

-Here’s what a map of the top-25 ranked tech companies reveals:
+Here’s what a map of the top-25 ranked tech companies reveals

 With so many San Francisco contenders and an archipelago of Silicon Valley headquarters, the top 25 are disproportionately clustered around the country’s largest funding ecosystem.